Sample 2: Infographic

 College instructors often write guidelines for students on how to complete and submit an assignment.
 However, students keep flooding instructors with questions, because they are overwhelmed by the guidelines.
 For that reason, I wanted to create an infographic that showed instructors how to reduce extraneous cognitive load.

-Working with infographics was a lot of fun.
-Using the graphic art typically found in infographics, we were able to show and tell methods to reduce cognitive overload.
+Working with infographics is always a lot of fun.
+Using the graphic art typically found in infographics, I was able to show and tell methods to reduce cognitive overload.

 What I noticed is that there is not a lot out there to differentiate an instructional infographic from a poster, from a marketing report, etc. I would say that an instructional infographic should guide the user/learner through their inquiry (question) by showing strategies, steps, or schemas.